Michigan GOP candidate Kelley charged for Capitol riot role

 He has told The Associated Press that militia members are “law abiding, lawful citizens that love this country, and maybe you get a couple of them that are bad apples.
 Question for you is, are bad apples pretty much in everything that we have as far as groups?”

 Burnett reported from Chicago.
-AP reporter Mike Balsamo in Washington contributed to this report.
+AP reporter Mike Balsamo in Washington, D.C., contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.